Data Selection for Language Models via Importance Resampling: Selecting Data for Domain-Specific Continued Pretraining

-\paragraph{Ablations show a generative importance weight estimation improves importance resampling.} We perform ablations on components of heuristic classification and \IS in Table~\ref{tab:ablation}.
-To summarize, \begin{itemize} \item We consider using the binary classifier from heuristic classification for importance resampling, replacing the Pareto noisy thresholding part of heuristic classification.
+\paragraph{Discriminative importance weight estimators underperform generative estimators.} We experiment with replacing components of \IS in Table~\ref{tab:ablation}.
+First, we consider using the binary classifier from heuristic classification (which takes pretrained fasttext word vectors as input) as the importance weight estimator in \IS.
 For input $x_i$, the classifier predicts the probability of target $f(x_i)$.
-We use this to estimate importance weights $\frac{f(x_i)}{1-f(x_i)}$ in a importance resampling approach.
-This improves performance by 0.3\%.
-However, the importance weights estimated with a classifier are empirically different from the importance weights estimated in \IS, underperforming \IS by 0.6\% on average. \item We consider a discriminative version of \IS by using n-gram count features to train a logistic regression classifier for importance weight estimation.
-This differs from heuristic classification, which initializes with pretrained fasttext feature vectors and tunes the features along with the classiifer.
-This underperforms \IS by 0.7\%, even with regularization and calibration.
-This seems to suggest that a generative approach (estimate raw and target distributions separately with bag-of-ngrams models) is better suited (or easier to tune) for importance resampling.
-The discriminative approach still outperforms random selection by 0.6\%. \item Using a unigram generative model for \IS underperforms n-grams for \IS by 0.26\% by not using order information, and is comparable to manual curation. \item \IS improves or is comparable to both versions of heuristic classification. \end{itemize}
+We use this to estimate importance weights $\frac{f(x_i)}{1-f(x_i)}$, then resample according to these weights.
+This approach (\IS (fasttext discriminative)) improves F1 by 0.3\% over heuristic classification.
+However, this approach still underperforms \IS by 0.6\% on average, even with regularization and calibration.

+We consider another discriminative version of \IS that uses hashed n-gram features as input to a logistic regression binary classifier for importance weight estimation.
+This differs from heuristic classification, which initializes with pretrained fasttext feature vectors and fine-tunes the features along with the classifer.
+This approach (\IS (n-gram discriminative)) underperforms \IS by 0.7\%, even with regularization and calibration.
+These results suggest that a generative approach is better suited (or easier to tune) for importance resampling.
+However, the discriminative approaches still outperform random selection by 0.6\%.

+\paragraph{Selecting with n-grams improves downstream performance over unigrams.} \IS uses both unigram and bigram information to compute hashed n-gram features.
+We ablate the role of bigram information in hashed n-grams by using hashed unigram features (with 10k buckets) for \IS.
+In Table~\ref{tab:ablation}, we find that \IS with unigram features underperforms \IS with n-grams by 0.26\%, though still achieving comparable F1 score to manual curation.
+Overall, selecting data with unigrams is effective, but including bigrams further improves the relevance of the selected data.